ryankenney/async-driver/README.md

 The Problem
 --------------------

-Imagine that you want to model this logic in a gui:
+Imagine that you want to model this logic in a java gui:

 * On User Click
 	* Read User Permissions